 For clients based in the UK that are unable to attend in person, I offer online video sessions on Microsoft Teams.
 I have completed specific training from the Karuna Institute to enable me to work in this way.

 "The curious paradox is that when I accept myself just as I am, then I can change."

-Evidence shows that clients show steeper therapeutic gains when meeting with their therapist weekly.
+I offer weekly sessions because evidence shows that clients show steeper therapeutic gains when meeting this way.
 I believe this is because it offers the best opportunity to develop a close therapeutic relationship, which is central to the work.

-With therapy, there’s no set length of time, it varies for everyone.
-It can last anywhere from six sessions to several months or even years.
-It’s entirely up to you and depends on what you want and need.
-Some people come to therapy with a specific difficulty they need to work through and might find six sessions is enough.
-Other people come to therapy with more complicated struggles and feel they need longer.
-After we agree to work together, I ask that we commit to 6 further sessions, after which, we will review and decide how we’d both like to move forward.
+With therapy, there’s no set length of time, We're all unique so it varies for everyone and can last anywhere from six sessions to several months or years..
+Some people come with a specific difficulty they need to work through and might find six sessions is enough.
+Others people come to therapy with more complex deeper struggles and feel they need longer.
+After we agree to work together, I ask that we commit to 6 further sessions.
+After which, we'll review our work together and decide how we’d both like to move forward.